Our Top Recommendation

 #11: Harry Potter and the Sorcerer’s Stone Trivia Game

 This Harry Potter and the Sorcerer’s Stone Trivia Game is a unique find that is based on the first book rather than the movie.
 This top ranked Potter board game includes a brightly-colored and detailed game board plus plenty of cards to keep gameplay exciting.

 - There are many trivia cards with this game so players won’t run out easily.

 - The pieces are good quality and durable.

 - The rules can be confusing and the questions can be tough.

-- The game is old and may be hard to find for a reasonable price.
+- This top ranked Potter board game is old and may be hard to find for a reasonable price.

 Play Harry Potter Mystery at Hogwarts for a fun and exciting board game twist.
-This game is similar to Clue but is a little bit more kid-friendly and Harry Potter-themed.
+This top ranked Potter board game is similar to Clue but is a little bit more kid-friendly and Harry Potter-themed.

-- This game is great for 2 to 6 players and for ages 8 and up.
+- This top ranked Potter board game is great for 2 to 6 players and for ages 8 and up.

 - The game focuses more on the books than some of the others listed here.